skylight-hq/microconsulting-platform-proposal/README.md

 #### 2.4.4 Agile artifacts

-[One of agile's core values](http://agilemanifesto.org/) is "working software over comprehensive documentation."
-This doesn't mean that documentation isn't an important part of an agile project.
-It is important.
-Unlike traditional approaches to product delivery, however, agile doesn't view documentation as the primary measure of progress.
-While our approach does rely on the creation and maintenance of a number of artifacts, the most important one above all is the early and frequent delivery of working software that is driven and refined through continuous engagement with end users and stakeholders.
+[One of agile’s core values](http://agilemanifesto.org/) is “working software over comprehensive documentation.”
+This doesn’t mean that documentation isn’t an important part of an agile project.
+It’s important.
+Unlike traditional approaches to product delivery, however, agile doesn’t view documentation as the primary measure of progress.
+While our approach does rely on the creation and maintenance of a number of artifacts, the most important one above all is the early and frequent delivery of working software that’s driven and refined through continuous engagement with end users and stakeholders.

 #### 2.4.5 Modern technology stack (it takes a village)